Ski Boots: The Good, the Bad and the Smelly

 Good Boots: The buckles over my feet barely close, and my foot fills up the boot.

 Bad Boots: If I wear two pairs of socks, they fit better.

 Good Boots: I wear one pair of thin ski socks.

 Bad Boots: I went one or more sizes bigger than my shoes.

-Good Boots: They are really snug; I can barely wiggle my toes at all, and may have gone a size DOWN from my shoes.
+Good Boots: They are quite snug; I can barely wiggle my toes at all, and may have gone a size DOWN from my shoes.

 Bad Boots: My toenails (which are trimmed short) are black and bruised.